16 November 1713

 - After this, Shahu subdued the Angres for which he resorted to Balaji’s help.
 Balaji used clever negotiation rather than direct combat and won many victories.
 He was skilled in administration and court politics.
 He was raised to the position of Peshwa by Shahu for his services on 16 November 1713.

 - Balaji was also a master in finance.
-He successfully negotiated a treaty with the Mughal governor of the Deccan, Husain Ali in 1718 through which the Maratha state received the chauth (1/4th of revenues) and the sardeshmukhi (additional 10% revenues) of the Deccan Mughal provinces.
-This treaty was not accepted by the Mughal Emperor Farrukhsiyar.
+He successfully negotiated a treaty with the Mughal governor of the Deccan, Husain Ali in 1718 through which the Maratha state received the Chauth (1/4th of revenues) and the sardeshmukhi (additional 10% revenues) of the Deccan Mughal provinces.
+The Mughal Emperor Farrukhsiyar did not accept this treaty.
 Husain Ali then dethroned Farrukhsiyar with Maratha help.
 With increased clout in the Mughal court, Balaji was now able to secure the release of Shahu’s mother, wife and half-brother from Mughal captivity.

 - Balaji started the system of Jagirdari to appease the Maratha Sardars.
 He also created a cooperative commission of all Sardars and made Shahu the Chhatrapati of the commission.
 It was during his time that the Peshwa assumed utmost importance with the Chhatrapati becoming a nominal ruler only.